CSNK2B-Related Syndrome

 What causes CSNK2B-related syndrome?

+CSNK2B-related syndrome is a genetic condition, which means that it is caused by variants in genes.
 Our genes contain the instructions, or code, that tell our cells how to grow, develop, and work.
-Every child gets two copies of the CSNK2B gene: one copy from their mother, from the egg, and one copy from their father, from the sperm.
+Every child gets two copies of the CSNK2B gene: one copy from their mother’s egg, and one copy from their father’s sperm.
 In most cases, parents pass on exact copies of the gene to their child.
-But the process of copying genes is not perfect.
+But the process of creating the egg or sperm is not perfect.
 A change in the genetic code can lead to physical issues, developmental issues, or both.

-De novo changes can take place in any gene.
-We all have some de novo changes, most of which don’t affect our health.
-But because CSNK2B plays a key role in development, de novo changes in this gene can have a meaningful effect.
+De novo variants can take place in any gene.
+We all have some de novo variants, most of which don’t affect our health.
+But because CSNK2B plays a key role in development, de novo variants in this gene can have a meaningful effect.

-Research shows that CSNK2B-related syndrome is often the result of a de novo change in CSNK2B.
-Many parents who have had their genes tested do not have the CSNK2B gene change found in their child who has the syndrome.
-In some cases, CSNK2B-related syndrome happens because the gene change was passed down from a parent.
+Research shows that CSNK2B-related syndrome is often the result of a de novo variant in CSNK2B.
+Many parents who have had their genes tested do not have the CSNK2B genetic variant found in their child who has the syndrome.
+In some cases, CSNK2B-related syndrome happens because the genetic variant was passed down from a parent.

 No parent causes their child’s CSNK2B-related syndrome.
 We know this because no parent has any control over the gene changes that they do or do not pass on to their children.
 Please keep in mind that nothing a parent does before or during the pregnancy causes this to happen.
 The gene change takes place on its own and cannot be predicted or stopped.